 Particularly, this is a hard one to whittle down.
 But when you’re lowering expenses, you need to remind yourself to only spend money on essential groceries.

-Believe it or not, according to the American Journal of Agricultural Economics, the average American household wastes $1,866 worth of food every year.
-That's a lot of waste—and a lot of lost money!
+Believe it or not, according to Recycle Track Systems, the U.S. throws away almost 60 million tons of food a year.
+That’s a lot of waste—and a lot of lost money!

-Fortunately, learning how to meal prep can go a long way in helping you stick to a tight food budget so you can avoid waste.
+Fortunately, learning about budget meal planning can go a long way in helping you stick to a tight food budget so you can avoid waste.
 On top of that, remember to check out what coupons are available at your local grocery store to save more money.

 - Car payment